hacdias/hacdias.com/content/posts/2024/02/29/recently/index.md

 ---
-title: "Recently in February '24"
+title: Recently in February '24
 date: 2024-02-29T13:14:18+01:00
-coverImage: cdn:/2024-02-vienna-inception
 categories:
   - articles
+coverImage: cdn:/2024-02-vienna-inception
 tags:
   - now
 ---

 February is complete.
 That means that around 16% of the year is also gone.
 Many things happened this month - I feel like I say this every month though.
 Let's take a look at everything that happened, from some trips, to my Dutch language course ending.